 During pregnancy, pollutants can cross the placenta and expose the developing fetus.
-Some, like PAHs (found in air pollution) and second-hand smoke, are mutagenic and carcinogenic; others are endocrine disruptors capable of affecting child growth, development, and health.
+Some, like polycyclic aromatic hydrocarbons (found in air pollution) and second-hand smoke, are mutagenic and carcinogenic; others are endocrine disruptors capable of affecting child growth, development, and health.
 The children studied at the Center are representative of children living in urban areas, particularly underserved neighborhoods disproportionately exposed to harmful pollutants.

-Our research has contributed evidence that pollution sources during the sensitive fetal and early childhood periods can result in adverse health, including: reduced fetal growth; impaired cognitive development; increased risk of obesity; and increased cancer risk.
+Our research has contributed evidence that pollution sources during the sensitive fetal and early childhood periods can result in adverse health, including reduced fetal growth, impaired cognitive development, increased risk of obesity, and increased cancer risk.
 We have a team of more than three dozen highly trained scientific investigators in diverse fields who are studying the effects of early-life exposures to identify those most harmful and in need of regulation.

 Learn more about the Center’s groundbreaking research in children’s environmental health below!
 Please click on each chemical below for more information about the environmental hazards we study at the Center, as well as easy ways you can reduce your exposure.
 You can also click on each of the key health concerns below that we are examining at the Center.